 -

-- Inventory management: manages the supply of frames, lenses and contact lenses.
+- Stock management: the optician manages the supply of frames, lenses and contact lenses.
 This involves tracking orders with suppliers, managing inventory and organizing the store to highlight certain products.

-- Sales and collections management: the optician handles invoicing for equipment, collections and, where necessary, the management of payment in instalments.
+- Sales and collection management: the optician is responsible for invoicing equipment, collecting payments and, where applicable, managing payments in instalments.

-- Relations with mutual insurance companies and social security: this role is responsible for the administrative management of optical equipment reimbursements, in liaison with mutual insurance companies and social security organizations.
+- Relations with mutual insurance companies and Social Security: the optician is responsible for the administrative management of optical equipment reimbursements, in liaison with mutual insurance companies and Social Security organizations.
 This often involves preparing reimbursement files for customers.

 -